30-Day Meal Plan for Muscle Gain: Nutrient-Dense Growth Fuel

 Meal plan overview

 Build muscle effectively with the 30-Day Meal Plan for Muscle Gain.
-This plan focuses on high-protein, nutrient-dense meals that support muscle growth and recovery.
+This meal plan to gain muscle focuses on high-protein, nutrient-dense foods for muscle gain that support muscle growth and recovery.
 From protein-rich breakfasts to hearty dinners, every meal is designed to fuel your workouts and help you achieve your muscle-building goals.

 Foods to eat